unclemusclez/the-seo-framework-ai/README.md

 - **AI-Powered Suggestions**: Improve titles and descriptions using an OpenAI-compatible API.
 - **Settings Integration**: Configure the AI endpoint, API key, and processing options within The SEO Framework's admin menu.
 - **GUI Enhancements**: Adds a "Get AI Suggestions" button to TSF’s meta box for on-demand suggestions.
-- **Checkbox Controls**: Enable/disable automatic AI processing for descriptions and titles via settings.
+- **Checkbox Controls**: Enable/disable automatic AI processing for descriptions and titles, and allow unverified SSL connections.
 - **Customizable**: Works with local or remote `llama.cpp` servers or any OpenAI-compatible endpoint.

 ## Requirements